-Import trading companies can be your bridge to the Dutch market.
-For many foreign companies, especially smaller SMEs, it is not easy to get access to the Dutch market.
-Lack of information, financial risks, and legal constraints may hinder exporters from placing their goods on the Dutch market successfully.
-At this point, a Dutch importer may help.
+Import trading companies can be your bridge to the German market.
+For many foreign companies, especially smaller SMEs, it is not easy to get access to the German market.
+Lack of information, financial risks, and legal constraints may hinder exporters from placing their goods on the German market successfully.
+At this point, a German importer may help (or even a Dutch importer if you have already found one that also covers Germany).

-Exporters can use the diverse and broad services of Dutch import trading companies for marketing, selling and distributing their products on the Dutch market, and even within the EU.
-Dutch importers (can) act as intermediaries between suppliers abroad and customers in Europe.
+Exporters can use the diverse and broad services of German import trading companies for marketing, selling and distributing their products on the German market, and even within the EU.
+German importers (can) act as intermediaries between suppliers abroad and customers in Europe.
 Building a good relationship with an importer will help your export business now and in the future.

 Please be advised that not all importing companies may be looking for suppliers at this moment, and that they are approached almost every day by exporters looking for somebody to sell their products.
 Competition is strong, so be prepared when approaching a potential importer or distributor.
-In The Netherlands, you do not necessarily need to send an email explaining your offer before calling the company by telephone.
-Because the importers are very busy, you will probably do not get an answer.
+In Germany, it often works better if you send an email explaining your offer before calling the company by telephone.
+The email (preferably in German) must be polite and to the point, asking for a convenient time to call them.